chlorm-forks/Emby.Wiki/My-Emby-Key-Says-it-is-Invalid-or-Missing.md

 4. Disable or remove any browser add-ins.
 Some security add-ins (like Privacy Badger) can block our ability to validate the key

-If all of the above failed, please post [on the forums](https://emby.media/community/index.php?/forum/157-emby-premiere-support/) and include the [server log](https://emby.media/community/index.php?/topic/739-how-to-report-a-problem/) from when you performed the steps in (2.)
+If all of the above failed, please send an email to [billingsupport@emby.media](mailto:billingsupport@emby.media) and include the [server log](https://emby.media/community/index.php?/topic/739-how-to-report-a-problem/) from when you performed the steps in (2.)